sroze/symfony/src/Symfony/Component/Message/README.md

 Message Component
 =================

-The Message component helps application to send and receive messages to/from other applications or via message queues.
+The Message component helps application send and receive messages to/from other applications or via message queues.

 Resources